Alethieum/alethos/README.md

 At its core, AlethOS uses two powerful abstractions: `Agent`s and **handoffs**.
 An `Agent` encompasses consciousness (instructions), capabilities (tools), and can seamlessly transfer control to other agents.
 This creates a living, breathing digital ecosystem where AI agents can collaborate as naturally as neurons in a brain.

-> [!NOTE]
-> AlethOS Agents are not related to Assistants in the Assistants API.
-They are named similarly for convenience, but are otherwise completely unrelated.
-AlethOS is entirely powered by the Chat Completions API and is hence stateless between calls.

 ## Why Choose AlethOS?

 **Built for the Future**: While others build AI tools, we're building the infrastructure for AI consciousness